Mitchell Starc: 2017–2018

 In 2017, Starc returned to New Zealand for the first time since the 2015 World Cup in an ODI series against New Zealand, but he wasn't able to recapture his form from 2015.
 Though his fitness had fully recovered since his most recent foot injury, he was struggling to get the ball to swing like he had previously.
 He did manage to bowl with swing in the Border–Gavaskar Trophy in India.
 On the second day of the first Test in the series, he only bowled three short spells of three overs each, but still took two key wickets.
 Indian commentator Aakash Chopra said that this display showed why he was considered the "best fast bowler in the world", because "he bowled every ball with a single-point agenda of picking wickets".
 Starc also contributed an important 61 runs with the bat in Australia's first innings, and Australia won the match by 333 runs.
 This was Australia's first Test match win in India for 4502 days.
 Having only bowled 11 overs for the match, he left the match much fresher than he had become accustomed to with heavier workloads through his career, but he suffered a stress fracture in his foot in the second match and had to fly home to Australia in the following days, with the hope that he'd recover in time for the 2017 ICC Champions Trophy.

-Starc was deemed fit to play in the Champions Trophy, giving Australia a full-strength lineup with Josh Hazlewood, Pat Cummins and James Pattinson all available as well.
+Starc was deemed fit to play in the Champions Trophy, giving Australia a full-strength line-up with Josh Hazlewood, Pat Cummins and James Pattinson all available as well.
 Australia's first two matches in the tournament were washed out, but Starc was still able to perform well in these games.
 In Australia's match against Bangladesh, he took four wickets and got on a hat-trick.
-He took three wickets in a single wicket without conceding any runs, the first triple-wicket maiden ever bowled in the Champions Trophy.
+He took three wickets in a single over without conceding any runs, the first triple-wicket maiden ever bowled in the Champions Trophy.
 Because their first two matches had no result, Australia needed to win their final match against England to progress to the knockout stage, but they lost the match and were eliminated from the tournament.
 After the tournament, follow-up scans were taken of Starc's foot and showed that his stress fracture had not fully recovered, so he was ruled out of Australia's tour of Bangladesh in August and September.